Applying for Social Security Disability

 How To File For Social Security Disability Benefits

 1. You file your initial claim.
-You can use Gerling Law or file your claim in person at the Social Security office or online.
+You can use Gerling Law or file your claim in person at your local Social Security office or apply for benefits online.

 2. Around 70 percent of claims are rejected the first time they are filed.
 If Social Security turns you down, you can file for reconsideration, a complete review of your claim that is conducted by someone other than the person who made the original decision.
 You have up to 60 days to request reconsideration (in writing) from the date of your denial.

-As you can see, filing for SSD is a lengthy, difficult and exhausting process.
+As you can see, filing for SSD, whether you apply online or not, is a lengthy, difficult and exhausting process.
 Fortunately, you don’t have to go it alone.
 The Gerling Law offices will file your claim carefully and professionally.
 Whether you’ve already been denied, or are just starting from the beginning, Gerling Law can make sure you take the right steps toward getting your disability benefits.

 Social Security Disability Requirements